 During job running, the client downloads the metadata and data of the input table, metadata of the output table, and resources that are required for local debugging from MaxCompute.
 The downloaded data is saved to a local directory named

 After the job is completed, the computing results are saved to a file in the

 warehouse directory.
 If the input table and required resources are downloaded to the

 warehouse directory, MapReduce directly references the data and files in the directory next time, instead of downloading the data again.

-Differences between running locally and running distributed environments
+Differences between the local mode and distributed mode

 odps:my_project> jar -l com.aliyun.odps.mapred.example.WordCount wc_in wc_out Summary: counters: 10 map-reduce framework combine_input_groups=2 combine_output_records=2 map_input_bytes=4 map_input_records=1 map_output_records=2 map_output_[wc_out]_bytes=0 map_output_[wc_out]_records=0 reduce_input_groups=2 reduce_output_[wc_out]_bytes=8 reduce_output_[wc_out]_records=2 OK

 For more information about the sample code of WordCount, see WordCount.

 <warehouse> |____my_project (project directory) |____ <__tables__> | |__wc_in (table data directory) | | |____ data (file) | | | | | |____ <__schema__> (file) | |__wc_out (table data directory) | |____ data (file) | | | |____ <__schema__> (file) | |____ <__resources__> | |___table_resource_name (table resource) | |____<__ref__> | |___ file_resource_name (file resource)